Installation

 • Livewire version 3.2.3 or later

 Before installing, ensure that authentication is already set up in your application.
-For more information, check out Laravel Breeze
+You may use any Livewire starter kit or explore Laravel Breeze for a simple authentication setup.

 composer require namu/wirechat